Terms & Conditions

 4.1 Unless stated otherwise, the course fee does include the cost of materials.

-5.1 Please note that courses have minimum attendance levels and may be cancelled if too few bookings are received.
+5.1 Courses have minimum attendance levels and may be cancelled if too few bookings are received.

 5.2.1 amend or cancel courses